Make-A-Wish in the UK

 - Make-A-Wish is expert in wishgranting; it is all that we do, each and every day.

-This year we will be granting over 1,100 wishes, and we need to raise £7 million to achieve this.
+This year we hope to grant 900 wishes and need to raise £7 million to continue granting wishes in the future.

 - Make-A-Wish Foundation® UK was launched in June 1986 and for the first six years we operated from offices above a shop in Camberley, Surrey.
 We are still in Camberley today.